jeeniagogoi1/Music-website/README.md

 # Music-website
-it is a music website interface uses HTML and CSS front-end project
+it is a music website front-end project.
+It uses HTML and CSS